Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental, and always interesting.

 - A tumble dryer or a palm sander can be utilized should you want to speed up the felting process.

 - Draw and cut out the template onto a sheet of cardboard or paper.

 - Cut out.

-- Complete the 1st layer, side 1 by filling in the gaps with more fiber.
+- Complete the first layer, side one, by filling in the gaps with more fiber.